NYC’s Foam Ban and Foam Alternative Product Suggestions

 Post-consumer fiber content in compostable products**

-*The preference is to switch to reusable food service packaging wherever possible to avoid disposal and get as many uses as possible out of the product.
-This significantly decreases the environmental impact of the product, because even recycling is a form of disposal (and because many recyclable materials don’t make it into the recycling bin and are instead landfilled or incinerated.)
+*Switch to reusable food service packaging wherever possible to avoid disposal and get as many uses as possible out of the product.
+This approach significantly decreases the environmental impact of the product, because even recycling is a form of disposal (and because many recyclable materials don’t make it into the recycling bin and are instead landfilled or incinerated.)

 Which disposable, recyclable products are most sustainable?